rubcv/ERC20-token-HLF/README.md

-# Implementation of a ERC-20 Token using Hyperledger Fabric
+# ERC-20 Token implementing methods for Hashed Time-Lock transactions on Hyperledger Fabric

 ## Table of contents